 Many artists new to recording acoustic guitars only think about placing microphones in front of their guitars.

-However, the the savvy engineer and producer all know that you can do a number of things to enhance you session even before it begins.
+However, the savvy engineers and producers all know that you can do a number of things to enhance your session even before it begins.

 In this excerpt from The Ultimate Guitar Tone Handbook (written with Rich Tozzoli), we’ll look at the 7 steps you (and the artist) can take when prepping for recording acoustic guitar.